 Traditional Chinese Medicine (TCM) explains the value of qi and how it affects an individual’s physical and mental well-being.
 A block in the flow of energy (qi) results in various problems in the body, including anxiety, depression, and stress.
 Acupuncture can help stimulate and restore the flow of qi, as well as help balance the concentrations of various hormones and chemicals in the body.
 By increasing the levels of hormones such as serotonin, GABA, and dopamine, acupuncture can help us feel happier and more relaxed.

 Research in Acupuncture and Depression

 A review study published in J. of Clinical Medicine in 2019 analyzed twenty-nine studies consisting of 2,268 people.
-The conclusion drawn was that acupuncture can reduce the depression symptoms significantly compared to ordinary care and sham acupuncture (which is not done on the proper acupuncture points and is therefore ineffective).
+The conclusion drawn was that acupuncture can reduce depression symptoms significantly compared to ordinary care and sham acupuncture (which is not done on the proper acupuncture points and is therefore ineffective).
 Acupuncture can also serve as an adjunct to antidepressant medications.
-There is a significant correlation between an increase in the number of acupuncture treatments and reduction in the severity of depression.
+There is a significant correlation between an increase in the number of acupuncture treatments and a reduction in the severity of depression.
 In order to have the most pronounced effect in reducing symptoms of depression, frequent acupuncture treatments are critical.